 1. Reciepts and Notifications

 A transactional email is often used to send eCommerce or retail reciepts or transactional order information.
 They can also be used to inform customers that their payment has been received or that their order is underway and about to arrive.
+Stats say that direct mail tracking is growing part of notifications.

 2. Account alerts